Key Takeaways

 How to Avoid

-- Use only official US Customs and Border Protection (CBP) and Mexican immigration (INM) channels for all border services
+- Use only official US Customs and Border Protection (CBP) and Mexican immigration (INM) channels for all border services.

-- Check border wait times on the CBP Border Wait Times app before crossing and plan accordingly
+- Check border wait times on the CBP Border Wait Times app before crossing and plan accordingly.

-- Do not engage with anyone offering line-cutting services, visa help, or expedited crossing — these are all scams
+- Do not engage with anyone offering line-cutting services, visa help, or expedited crossing — these are all scams.

-- If walking across, use the dedicated PedWest facility during operating hours for shorter waits
+- If walking across, use the dedicated PedWest facility during operating hours for shorter waits.

-- Keep your passport and documents secure and visible only to official uniformed CBP or INM agents
+- Keep your passport and documents secure and visible only to official uniformed CBP or INM agents.

-A couple on vacation in San Diego was approached at their hotel lobby in Mission Bay by a friendly woman offering free tickets to SeaWorld and a $100 restaurant voucher — all in exchange for attending a 'quick 90-minute breakfast presentation' about a vacation club.
-They agreed.
-The presentation turned into a four-hour high-pressure sales marathon with rotating salespeople, escalating offers, and guilt-trip tactics.
-When they tried to leave after 90 minutes, they were told they would forfeit their 'gifts' and were physically blocked from the exit.
-The timeshare presentation trap is one of San Diego's most documented tourist complaints, particularly targeting visitors staying in Hotel Circle properties.
-The 'gifts' offered — zoo tickets, restaurant vouchers, or show passes — often come with restrictions that make them nearly unusable, and the high-pressure sales environment is designed to wear down resistance until you sign.
+The 90-minute presentation turns into a four-hour high-pressure sales marathon with rotating salespeople, escalating offers, and guilt-trip tactics.
+When the couple tries to leave after the promised 90 minutes, they are told they will forfeit their 'gifts' and are physically blocked from the exit by a 'closer' brought in to handle holdouts.
+The timeshare presentation trap is one of San Diego's most documented tourist complaints.
+The 'gifts' offered — zoo tickets, restaurant vouchers, show passes — often come with restrictions that make them nearly unusable, and the sales environment is engineered to wear down resistance until signing feels easier than continuing to refuse.

 Red Flags